'Mohamed Salah? He's like the Sphinx and the Pyramids'

 'Angel of the Nile'

-The next chapter of Salah's story will be written in Rome on Wednesday night.
+The next chapter of Salah's story will be written in Kiev on Saturday May 26..

-Liverpool, leading 5-2 from the semifinal first leg, will attempt to ride out the storm against Salah's former employer, AS Roma, in what is expected to be a fractious affair.
+Liverpool, leading 5-2 from the semifinal first leg, were beaten 4-2 in Rome by Salah's former employer AS Roma, but survived to go through 7-6 on aggregate and set up a final clash with 12-time winner Real Madrid..

 Noor will be watching, of course.
 He will be hoping to see Salah's improbable journey take another step toward the unexpected and breathe further life into the country's love affair with their prodigal son.